clicknoice/GrumboCo-Button-API/README.md

 ----------------------------------------------------------------------------------------

-To start, lets run through an example.
+To start, let's run through an example.

 (see example.lua for a smaller version of this explanation.)

-Lets start by requiring the button API.
+Let's start by requiring the button API.
 ```pastebin get eVPAMF4e```

 ```lua